-The "Structure for Ensuring Appropriate Conduct of Operations" and the "Operational Status of the Structure" resolved through its Board of Directors are as summarized below.
+The Structure for Ensuring Appropriate Conduct of Operations resolved upon by the Board of Directors and the operational status of this structure are summarized below.

-Regarding Mizuho Financial Group's Internal Control System that was resolved upon at the Board of Directors meeting held on April 20, 2018, the system's operational status and related matters were reviewed, the nonexistence of structural or operational issues was confirmed, and necessary revisions, such as revisions to reflect changes in various regulations, were made.
-Thereafter, the revised Internal Control System was resolved upon at the Board of Directors meeting held on April 26, 2019.
+Regarding MHFG's Internal Control System that was resolved upon at the Board of Directors meeting held on April 26, 2019, the system's operational status and related matters were reviewed, and the nonexistence of structural or operational issues was confirmed.
+Thereafter, the Internal Control System was resolved upon at the Board of Directors meeting held on April 24, 2020.